SBejga/hueper/README.md

 **!!!
 WORK IN PROGRESS !!!**

-This software is part of a study project done by @fairylands and @kryops at DHBW Stuttgart in 2013/14.
+This software is part of a study project done by [fairylands](https://github.com/fairylands) and [kryops](https://github.com/kryops) at DHBW Stuttgart in 2013/14.

 It provides a Node.JS + MongoDB backend and a real-time cross-platform mobile web frontend for extended control and automation of the Philips Hue lights, intended for usage on a Raspberry Pi together with an Arduino.
 Its features include:

--   Existing functions of the Hue Bridge (control of lights, groups, user administration, firmware update)
+-   Most of the existing functions of the Hue Bridge (control of lights, groups, user administration, firmware update)
 -   Save Favorite color settings
 -   Scenes
 -   Flexible scheduling and automation framework